 We are conducting research studies to better understand the biological basis of stoke related language disorders, referred to as aphasia.
 Another disorder which we are trying to learn more about is Primary Progressive Aphasia (PPA).
-PPA is a relatively rare form of dementia that mainly affects an individual’s ability to produce and understand language.
+PPA is a form of dementia that mainly affects an individual’s ability to produce and understand language.
 At present, there is no cure.
 Speech therapy can help to slow the progression and teach patients ways to cope with the disorder, but cannot halt the underlying problem.

 We are also looking for healthy males and females between the ages of 18 and 85 who are right-handed, native speakers of English, and have no history of neurological or psychological disorders.
-We carry out studies involving, Electrophysiology (EEG/ERPs), structural and functional magnetic resonance imaging (MRI), and speech, language and cognitive assessments.
+We carry out studies involving, Electrophysiology (EEG/ERPs), structural and functional magnetic resonance imaging (MRI/fMRI), and speech, language and cognitive assessments.

 To be eligible for the study, you must be 18-85 years old, and native English speaker.
 You may be eligible if either: